When it comes to IT, we all somehow tend to assume that everything was created and done in the USA.

 Many years after, Gernelle had to confront his ideas against the views of his leadership and refused to develop IBM PC-compatibles.
 He preferred to quit his job instead of “easily replicating such badly designed hardware and software” as the PC-compatible standard of the time offered “no real multi-tasking nor user-sharing possibilities”, although the existing CPU technologies were providing such potential.

 But back in the mid-70’s the Micral continued to be further developed and enhanced and among its users there was this particular French student training his software developing skills on it, named Philippe Kahn.

-The above is just a mere exemplification of Kahn’s Borland impact in the software industry but let’s add that Kahn also founded Starfish Software, (sold to Motorola for some 325 million USD in 1998) and Lightsurf Technologies sold to VeriSign in 2005 for 300 million USD in 2005.
+The above is just a mere exemplification of Kahn’s Borland impact in software industry but let’s add that Kahn also founded Starfish Software, (sold to Motorola for some 325 millions USD in 1998) and Lightsurf Technologies sold to VeriSign in 2005 for 300 millions USD in 2005.

 “Lightsurf” was created to monetize Kahn’s invention of the first camera-phone (oh yes!) whose pictures were meant to be shared via the Internet.

 Well, then maybe it’s about time to tell you few words about the Minitel, a French pre-WWW service that was so successfull it got discontinued only in 2012, that is 34 years after its release in 1978!

 Conceived from its early days to allow its users to make online purchases, make train reservations, check stock prices, search telephone directories, have a mail box, and chat in a similar way to that now are only made made possible by the WWW (we’ve quoted Wikipedia here), the Minitel (abbreviated from the French: Medium Interactif par Numerisation d’Information TELephonique) was such a breakthrough we even don’t know whether we should range it among WWW predecessors or competitors.